Odumz/odumz/README.md

-👋🏽👋🏽 Hi, I'm 0dumz 🤓
+- 👋 Hi, I’m Oluwashina Odumosu

-🙎🏽‍♂️ I'm a Software Engineer👨🏽‍💻 and an aspiring content creator 🚀 with an ardent love for photography 📷.
+- 🙎🏽‍♂️ I'm a Software Engineer👨🏽‍💻 and an aspiring content creator 🚀 with an ardent love for photography 📷

+- 😍 I’m interested in creating solutions to challenges however global

-😊 I'm very passionate about technology, charity, education, music, and sport
+- 😊 I'm very passionate about technology, charity, education, music, and sport

-👨🏽‍🏭 I'm currently working on
+- 👨🏽‍🏭 I'm currently working on an inventory digital solution that will improve profitability of investors through well-detailed analysis of trends and trading history

-💬 Ask me about web design, web application development, product management, infrastructure as a service
+- 💬 Ask me about web design, web application development, product management, infrastructure as a service

-🌱 I'm currently learning how to write smart contracts with Solidity
+- 🌱 I'm currently learning how to write smart contracts with Solidity and the latest concepts introduced in Vue3

+- 🤝🏽 I’m looking to collaborate on nodejs, vuejs, and laravel projects

-📡 You can reach me via [oluwashinaodumosu@gmail.com](mailto:oluwashinaodumosu@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/odumz/)
+- 📡 You can reach me via [oluwashinaodumosu@gmail.com](mailto:oluwashinaodumosu@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/odumz/)